kltng/cataloger-mcp/references.md

 This will start the MCP Inspector web interface.
 By default, it runs on port 3000, so you can access it at http://localhost:3000 in your browser.
 Once the interface loads:

 1. Click on "Add Server"
-2. Enter a name for your server (e.g., "LCSH MCP Server")
+2. Enter a name for your server (e.g., "cataloger mcp server")
 3. Enter the URL: `http://localhost:6274`
 4. Click "Save"